 When I moved to a town known for its military base, I laughed and swore to everyone back home that I would, under no circumstances, marry someone in the military.
 And not because I had anything against them.
 More like, I didn’t believe I was the “type” of girl who could ever handle the military life.
 Six years and countless “I told you so’s” later, here I am—married to a man in uniform and raising up our two babies.

-Looking back to when we first met, I couldn’t help but look past what he did for a living.
-I just saw him for who he was.
-Admittedly, I don’t think some of us purposely search to marry a man in uniform because we know what that sacrificial life entails.
-But when the right one captures your heart, it’s hard not to surrender and let them keep it.
+When we first met, I couldn’t help but look past what he did for a living.
+I just saw him for who he is.
+Admittedly, I don’t think some of us purposefully search to marry a man in uniform because we know what this sacrificial life entails.
+But when the right one captures your heart, it’s hard not to surrender and let him keep it.
 Even though you know that they are owned by the military, and even though their loyalty is to the military over anything or anyone else, even you.

-And of course people know that we pick up and move a lot—as military wives we know this more as searching for new houses, jobs, schools, and friends…yet again.
-(And don’t even mention the dreaded “please fill out your previous addresses for the past 10 years” space on application forms.
-We need extra paper to complete it.)
+And, of course, people know that we pick up and move a lot, but as military wives, we know this more as searching for new houses, jobs, schools, and friends…yet again.
+And don’t even mention the dreaded “please fill out your previous addresses for the past 10 years” space on application forms.
+(We need extra paper to complete it.)

 …the only predictable thing about military life is that it is absolutely unpredictable.